Home

 Add chives, retain some for garnish.

-When vegetables and seafood are done add sour cream.
+When seafood is done add sour cream.

 Continue simmering while stirring gently.

-Add cream
+Add cream and remove from heat.

 God appetitt!
 (Bon appétit!)

-Click here for more Norwegian Recipes.
+Norwegian Recipes.

-Go to Foods of Norway after Seafood Bisque
+Foods of Norway after Norwegian Seafood Bisque

 Search It Here